plomino/PlominoDoc/src/PlominoDoc/features.rst

 Page
 ----

-Like a *Search* form, a *Page* form cannot be used to save documents;
-moreover *Page* forms do not display any action bar.
+Like a *Search* form, a *Page* form cannot be used to save documents through the web, since *Page* forms do not display any action bar.
+(Formulas could however still call ``save`` on document using a Page form.)

-Nevertheless, like any form, it can contain computed fields, actions (inserted in the form layout), and hide-when formulas, so it is a good way to build navigation pages, custom menus, or information pages (like reports, etc.).
+Like any form, it can contain computed fields, actions (inserted in the form layout), and hide-when formulas, so it is a good way to build navigation pages, custom menus, or information pages (like reports, etc.).

 Example: